teamniteo/pyramid_mixpanel/README.md

 ## Opinionated Mixpanel integration

 The reason this package exists is to provide sane defaults when integrating with Mixpanel.
-Instead of chasing down event name typos and debugging why tracking does not work, you can focus on more important things in life.
+Instead of chasing down event name typos and debugging why tracking does not work, you can focus on learning what is important to your users.

 - foo
 - bar